nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
-`tag -d id/1 t/Covid` deletes the *Covid* tag from doctor with id 1.
+`tag -d id/1 t/Pediatrician` deletes the *Pediatrician* tag from doctor with id 1.

 ---